t3docs/docker-render-documentation/Documentation/Explanation/ReST/About-docutils.rst

 .. _About-docutils:

 ==================================
-About Docutils: The Basics of ReST
+About Docutils: The basics of ReST
 ==================================

 Docutils lays the foundation of the ReST markup language and provides